kilpkonn/msc-thesis/main.typ

 ==== Tactic "famous types" <tactic-famous-types>
 "Famous types" is another rather trivial tactic.
-The idea of the tactic is to attempt values of well known types.
+The idea of the tactic is to attempt values of well-known types.
 Those types and values are:
 1. ```rust true``` and ```rust false``` of type ```rust bool```
 2. ```rust ()``` of unit type ```rust ()```
-Whilst we usually try to avoid creating values out of the blue we make an exception here.
+While we usually try to avoid creating values out of the blue, we make an exception here.
-The rationale of making types we generate depend on types we have in scope is that usually the programmer writes the code that depends on inputs or previous values.
+The rationale for making the types we generate depend on the types we have in scope is that usually the programmer writes the code that depends on inputs or previous values.
 Suggesting something else can be considered distracting.
-However, we find these values to be common enough to be usually a good suggestion.
+However, we find these values to be common enough to usually be a good suggestion.
 Another reason is that we experienced our algorithm "cheating" around depending on values anyway.
-It constructed expressions like ```rust None.is_none()```, ```rust None.is_some()``` for ```rust true```/```rust false``` which are valid but all most never what the user wants.
+It constructed expressions like ```rust None.is_none()``` and ```rust None.is_some()``` for ```rust true```/```rust false``` which are valid but most likely never what the user wants.
-For unit types it can use any function that has "no return type" meaning it returns unit type.
+For unit types, it can use any function that has "no return type", meaning it returns a unit type.
-There is usually at least one that kind of function in scope but suggesting it is unexpected more often than suggesting `()`.
+There is usually at least one that kind of function in scope, but suggesting it is unexpected more often than suggesting `()`.
-Moreover, suggesting a random function with `()` return type can often be wrong as the functions can have side effects.
+Moreover, suggesting a random function with a `()` return type can often be wrong as the functions can have side effects.
-Similarly to tactic "trivial" this tactic helps to populate the lookup table for the forward pass tactics.
+Similarly to tactic "trivial", this tactic helps to populate the lookup table for the forward pass tactics.
 /*
 $
 (?: "bool") / (? := "true" #h(0.5cm) ? := "false")